Have you ever encountered a task or a situation where you didn’t know what to do and needed help?

 But first, let’s remind ourselves of polar coordinates, as they will play a vital role in understanding these two new coordinate systems.

-In Polar coordinates, a point in a plane is determined by a radial distance, \(r\), from the origin and the angle \(\theta\) measured in radians representing the distance from the x-axis.
+In Polar coordinates, a point in a plane is determined by a radial distance,

 And we recall, we use the following equations to help us convert back and forth.